White demographic decline: United States

 Interviewed by Jeffrey Goldberg in 2020, the director of the documentary film White Noise proposed that the decline of whites had become the most significant driving force in the politics of the US.
 Daniel Lombroso stated "There is a deep-seated fear of white demographic decline in this country, and obviously in Europe.
 And I think that is now the defining fault line in American politics".
 Brittany Farr, a Sharswood Fellow at Penn Law, suggests that reporting on US Census results (regarding falling white demography) by journalistic outlets, such as the New York Times and Wall Street Journal, are communicating "a sense of inevitability with respect to white demographic decline".

 Academic study on reactions

-In the United States, responses to the demographic decline of white people have been studied with regard to its affect on the political ideologies of white populations, including recording individual reactions to specific issues, such as welfare, terrorism or ethnic group preference.
+In the United States, responses to the demographic decline of white people have been studied with regard to its effect on the political ideologies of white populations, including recording individual reactions to specific issues, such as welfare, terrorism or ethnic group preference.
 Sociologists Bart Bonikowski and Yueran Zhang note that: